InScight-Magazine/Content/Issue4/subfiles/games.typ

 #import "/template-files/inscight-template.typ": *
-#import "/dataFiles/issueConstants.typ": *

 #let gamesSummary = (
-    ("Questions drawn from ideas of general science.", "Science Quiz"), ("The theme for this issue is Astronomy and Astrophysics.", "Themed Crossword"), ("Link each term with the next, and complete the science word chain!", "Linked List"), )
+    ("Questions drawn from ideas of general science.", "Science Quiz"), ("The theme for this issue is Chemistry.", "Themed Crossword"), ("Link each term with the next, and complete the science word chain!", "Linked List"), )